joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 When we have a large list of genes of interest (for example, a list of differentially expressed genes obtained from an RNA-Seq experiment), how do we make sense of the biological meaning of that list?
 One way is to perform functional enrichment analysis.
 This method consists of the application of statistical tests to verify if genes of interest are more often associated to certain biological functions when compared with a random set of genes.
 In this tutorial you will learn about enrichment analysis and how to perform it.

-What is the Gene Ontology?
+**What is the Gene Ontology?** <br/>
 The [Gene Ontology](http://www.geneontology.org/) provides structured, controlled vocabularies and classifications of many domains of molecular and cellular biology.
 It is divided in three separate ontologies: biological process (e.g., signal transduction), molecular function (e.g., catalytic activity) and cellular component (e.g., ribosome).
 These ontologies are structured as a directed acyclic graph (a hierarchy with multi-parenting) connecting GO terms which represent all the different molecular and cellular functions.

 ![](images/GOexample.png)
 >
 **Figure 1** QuickGO - http://www.ebi.ac.uk/QuickGO

-What is GO annotation?
+**What is GO annotation?** <br/>
 Genes are associated to GO terms via annotations, where each gene can be associated to multiple annotations.
 An important notion to take into account when using GO is that, according to the **true path rule**, a gene annotated to a term is also implicitly annotated to each ancestor of that term.
 GO annotations have evidence codes that encode the type of evidence supporting them (eg. experimentally verified (a small minority), or inferred from in-silico experiments).

 > ### Agenda
 >
 > In this tutorial, we will deal with:
 >
-> 1. Functional Enrichment Analysis
+> 1. Functional Enrichment Analysis<span style="color:blue">some *blue* text</span>.
 > 2. Methods to simplify the results
 > 3. Interpretation of the results
 > {:toc}